Uncertainty-Driven Action Quality Assessment: Related Work

 \subsection{Action Quality Assessment}

 Assessing the quality of actions automatically has been explored for a long time in the computer vision community.
-The first learning-based attempt~\cite{Pirsiavash2014assessing1} exploits hand-crafted features to train a SVR (Support Vector Regression) model to regress the scores of input actions.
-Recently, deep learning-based methods~\cite{parmar2017learning2} do not rely on hand-crafted features and achieve promising performance~\cite{Wang2020assessing3,Parmar2019what4,Tang2020uncertainty5,Nekoui2021EAGLE6,yu2021group42}.
-These methods usually adopt deep neural networks to generate distinctive feature representations by dividing the action videos into several segments to extract the clip-level features, and then aggregating them into the video-level features.
+The first learning-based attempt~\cite{Pirsiavash2014assessing1} uses hand-crafted features to train a Support Vector Regression (SVR) model, which regresses the scores of input actions.
+Recently, deep learning-based methods~\cite{parmar2017learning2} have demonstrated promising performance~\cite{Wang2020assessing3, Parmar2019what4, Tang2020uncertainty5, Nekoui2021EAGLE6, yu2021group42}.
+These methods typically employ deep neural networks to generate distinctive feature representations.
+They segment action videos into several parts to extract clip-level features, which are then aggregated into video-level features.

-Parmar and Morris ~\cite{parmar2017learning2} use C3D~\cite{tran2015learning43} network to extract clip-level features, and the average pooling or LSTM (Long Short-Term Memory)~\cite{hochreiter1997long} are used to generate the video-level features.
-FC (Fully Connected) layers or SVR are utilized to predict the final scores.~\cite{Parmar2019action7,Parmar2019what4} also use C3D network to generate features.~\cite{Parmar2019what4} trains the model across actions.
+Parmar and Morris~\cite{parmar2017learning2} employ C3D~\cite{tran2015learning43} to extract clip-level features, and the average pooling or Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} are used to generate the video-level features.
+Fully Connected (FC) layers or SVR are utilized to predict the final scores.~\cite{Parmar2019action7} and~\cite{Parmar2019what4} also use C3D to generate features, and ~\cite{Parmar2019what4} trains the model across actions.
 Differently,~\cite{Parmar2019action7} uses multi-task learning to predict action, score, and caption simultaneously.
-MUSDL~\cite{Tang2020uncertainty5} chooses I3D (Inflated 3D ConvNets)~\cite{Carreira2017Quo23} to extract the features, and adopts several FC layers to produce the scores. \cite{Wang2020assessing3} implements a spatial and temporal convolutional network to extract features at a full-frame rate and utilizes an attention mechanism to fuse the features in the temporal dimension.
-CoRe~\cite{yu2021group42} employs contrastive learning~\cite{chen2020simple,he2020momentum} and constructs group-aware regression trees to obtain relative scores by pair-wise comparison.
+MUSDL~\cite{Tang2020uncertainty5} chooses Inflated 3D ConvNets (I3D)~\cite{Carreira2017Quo23} to extract the features, and adopts several FC layers to produce the scores. \cite{Wang2020assessing3} implements a spatial and temporal convolutional network to extract features at a full-frame rate and utilizes an attention mechanism to fuse the features in the temporal dimension.